Carath/SpaceProgram/README.md

 Limitations:
 - For now, this only works on Linux.
-- This is not space efficient: the resulting image weights 580 Mb (``` busybox:1.33.1-glibc ``` couldn't be used due to libraries (SDL2) needing to be linked, and static executable failed to build).
+- This is not space efficient: the resulting image weights 580 MB (``` busybox:1.33.1-glibc ``` couldn't be used due to libraries (SDL2) needing to be linked, and static executable failed to build).

 #### With vanilla Docker